Best things to do in Rocky Mountain National Park

 To get to Emerald Lake, first, drive to the parking lot at Bear Lake.
 Bear Lake is right around the corner, so if you’d like to see that lake too, walk the few 100 feet and then start your hike to Emerald Lake.

-Hiking To Emerald Lake
+Hiking to Emerald Lake

 The parking lot at Bear Lake fills up most days, so if you’d like to make sure you get a spot, arrive as early as possible.
 If you, by chance, don’t get a spot- some shuttles run throughout the park that you can jump on.